Towards the Classification of Weak Fano Threefolds with \rho = 2: E1-E1 case

 \subsection{Numerical Checks}

 Although the program can be run at this point, there are still numerical checks that can be added to the program to eliminate some possible solutions.
 Some simple numerical checks to include in the program have been previously mentioned, such as (\ref{firstchecks}) and $\sigma, \sigma^+ > 0$.
 From the classification of smooth Fano threefolds $Y$ with $\rho(Y) = 1$, we also have to check that both $(-K_Y)^3, (-K_{Y^{+}})^3$ are even and that both these numbers satisfy the bounds from (\ref{KYbounds}).
-In addition, again from classification, we have to check that if $r = 1, (-K_Y)^3 \ne 20$ and similarly if $r^+ = 1, (-K_{Y^+})^3 \ne 20$.
+In addition, since a smooth Fano threefold of Picard number 1 and degree 20 is known to not exist (see e.g., \cite{IP99}), we have to check that if $r = 1, (-K_Y)^3 \ne 20$ and similarly if $r^+ = 1, (-K_{Y^+})^3 \ne 20$.

 Another obvious check to include in the program is that $r^3$ divides $(-K_Y)^3$ and that $(r^+)^3$ divides $(-K_{Y^+})^3$.
 Using the formulas in (\ref{Ecubed}) and (\ref{Ecubed2}), we also need to make sure both $\widetilde{E}^3$ and $\widetilde{E^+}^3 \in \Z$.